ibm-cloud-docs/devsecops/devsecops-configuring-cims.md

 You're required to do the following configuration to succesfully multiscan your images:

--Set `multiscan` to `true` (or any nonempty string) to enable the image multiscan scanning.
+- Set `multiscan` to `true` (or any nonempty string) to enable the image multiscan scanning.

--You can control what image scans the image multiscanner tool runs by using the following optional environment property:
+- You can control what image scans the image multiscanner tool runs by using the following optional environment property:
     - `multiscan-tools` - List the image scan types that are run and included in the multiscan results with this property.
 The default value is `twistlock,va`.

     - Valid values:
         - `twistlock`
         - `aqua`
         - `va`

-   -For example, in `twistlock,va` environment property- If you include the `va` scan type, CIMS pulls Vulnerability Advisor (VA) scan results from the IBM Container Registry for images that are stored in ICR (icr.io, us.icr.io, cp.icr.io, cp.stg.icr.io, and others).
+For example, in `twistlock,va` environment property- If you include the `va` scan type, CIMS pulls Vulnerability Advisor (VA) scan results from the IBM Container Registry for images that are stored in ICR (icr.io, us.icr.io, cp.icr.io, cp.stg.icr.io, and others).
 VA scan results are not available for images that are in non-ICR registries such as Artifactory, Quay, and others.

 When you enable the CIMS feature, VA scans are not run separately in the pipeline.
 {: note}